Perry Jones: Oklahoma City Thunder (2012–2015)

 Jones was a projected lottery pick in the 2012 NBA draft, but fell to 28th overall when he was selected by the Oklahoma City Thunder.
-During his rookie season, he had multiple assignments with the Tulsa 66ers of the NBA Development League.
+During his rookie season, Jones had multiple assignments with the Tulsa 66ers of the NBA Development League.

 After receiving limited opportunities with the Thunder in 2012–13, Jones went on to play 62 games in 2013–14 with averages of 3.5 points and 1.8 rebounds per game.
-On November 24, 2013, he scored a season-high 13 points in the 95-73 win over the Utah Jazz.
-Jones also appeared in 11 playoff games during the 2014 NBA Playoffs, scoring a playoff-high of 8 points in Game 1 of the Thunder's semi-final match-up against the Los Angeles Clippers.
+On November 24, 2013, he scored a season-high 13 points in the 95–73 victory over the Utah Jazz.
+Jones appeared in 11 playoff games during the 2014 NBA Playoffs, scoring a playoff-high of eight points in Game 1 of the Thunder's semi-final match-up against the Los Angeles Clippers.

-On October 30, 2014, Jones scored a career-high 32 points on 10-of-17 shooting in the 90-93 loss to the Los Angeles Clippers.
+On October 30, 2014, Jones scored a career-high 32 points on 10-of-17 shooting in a 93–90 loss to the Los Angeles Clippers.

 Iowa Energy (2015–2016)

 On July 14, 2015, Jones was traded, along with a 2019 second round pick and cash considerations, to the Boston Celtics in exchange for a conditional 2018 second-round pick that would be completely unprotected for 2019.
 The deal generated a traded player exception for the Thunder.
 On October 24, he was waived by the Celtics after appearing in five preseason games.
-On October 31, he was selected by the Iowa Energy with the third overall pick in the 2015 NBA Development League draft.
+Exactly a week later, Jones was selected by the Iowa Energy with the third overall pick in the 2015 NBA Development League draft.
 On March 23, 2016, he was waived by Iowa.

 Khimki Moscow (2016)

 On August 9, 2016, Jones signed with Khimki Moscow Region of Russia for the 2016–17 season.
-On October 11, 2016, he parted ways with Khimki after appearing in only one game.
+On October 11, he parted ways with Khimki after appearing in only one game.